 There isn’t always unanimity on how a story should be handled and ultimately news organizations have to make their own call.

-The issues people who are transgender may be dealing with and the level of support they have is generally different than those for lesbian, gay and bisexual people.
+The issues people who are transgender may be dealing with and the level of support they have is generally different than those for LGBTQ people.
 Weighing whether to disclose a person’s gender identity and expression involves different considerations than does weighing whether to disclose whether someone is gay, lesbian or bisexual.

 Please, consider that words matter.

-NLGJA isn’t just for LGBT people.
+NLGJA isn’t just for LGBTQ people.
 As your colleagues, we are here for all journalists.
 Please feel free to reach out to our leaders and members for guidance and assistance.